The Egregious Guide to Classic Resto Shaman

 You must use this once when you log on or it may not take effect the first time you attempt to use it in combat.

 Totems are integral to the Shaman class and if you fail to drop them you are a bad Shaman.
 A common mistake many Shaman make is not refreshing their totems as they expire or as their party members out-range them.
+A useful tool in the endeavor to provide buffs for your party members is the Weak Aura that monitors Windfury up-time.

 SHAM 099 – Remedial Totem Dropping

 If you are new to the idea of placing buff sticks, your group can help you learn to refresh totems in a timely fashion and to manage their short range.
 I advise you to notify your group to spam a macro in party chat should they notice a cherished buff has fallen off.
 A buff-hungry melee DPSer will be all too eager to assist you in this way.
+They'll also likely yell at you.

 SHAM 101 – Totem Keybinding